David Datuna: Datuna: Portrait of America

 In 2015, filmmakers Michael Huter and Brian Bayerl produced a documentary about Datuna called Datuna: Portrait of America.
 The film tells the story of Datuna's escape from the repression of the former USSR to pursue his dream of cultural and artistic freedom in America.
 The filmmakers followed him as he worked on the first-ever artwork that fused contemporary art with wearable technology—all the while battling a potentially fatal cancer diagnosis.

 The movie received the Best Film Award at the Raindance Film Festival in London, and Audience Choice Award for Best Documentary at the Ft.
 Lauderdale International Film Festival.

 It was released to the public via YouTube on July 4, 2017.

 Selected exhibitions

 In October 2012, Datuna's solo exhibition titled Emblem and Image featured a portrait of U.S. President Barack Obama that traced the arc of African-American political and social experience over 150 years.

 In 2013, Datuna opened his Paris exhibition, Beauty and Power, on Avenue Matignon which featured fifteen works.

 In October 2013, Datuna opened his Moscow exhibition, Eye to Eye, near Red Square at the Vetoshny Art Center, presented by Gallery Shchukin, where images of Russian icons and leaders like Vladimir Putin and Tsar Nicolas II were reinterpreted through optical lenses.

 Death

-Datuna died in a Boston clinic on May 23, 2022, aged 48, following a battle with lung cancer.
+Datuna died of lung cancer in a Boston clinic on May 23, 2022, aged 48.
 Georgian President Salome Zourabichvili paid tribute to him on Twitter.